iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 </div>

 <div class="solution-note-green">
-  <p>Next up: We'll learn how to authorize our iExec App and users to access protected data! 🚀</p>
+  <p>Next up: We'll learn how to authorize our iApp and users to access protected data! 🚀</p>
 </div>